mvoyevoda/Decentralized-Voting-Platform/README.md

 4. **Connect a test account to MetaMask**

-    - Go to **Tab 1** and copy a private key from one of the 20 default test accounts listed in the terminal output.
+    - Go to **Tab 1** and copy a private key from one of the 20 default test accounts listed in the terminal output
     - Open up a new tab in Chrome
     - Login to MetaMask (Avoid secret phrase, use only password for simplicity)
     - Import a new wallet using the copied private key